-Audio In
+Analog/Digital Audio In

-Mitto Pro 2 accepts analog stereo audio on a two-channel input using a standard 1/8" mini-jack, shown below.
+Analog Stereo: This is a two-channel input using a standard 1/8" mini-jack.
 It can be connected directly to the analog audio line level output of a tower, desktop, or laptop computer.
 If your computer does not have a line level output, you can also use the headphone output of the computer.
 The level of this output can depend upon several settings in the computer.
 The Windows or Mac OS X audio control panels as well as the specific application software will both affect the output level.
 The general recommendation is to set both of these controls to 80% of their maximum value.